bahlolab/superSTR/docs/INSTALL.md

 To install all dependencies for superSTR using conda (or miniconda), use `conda env create -f superSTR.yml` from the repository main directory.
 This will create a superstr environment with all dependencies installed.

+## Installation steps - post-processing

+The easiest way to install superSTR's python dependencies is via the conda package manager - simply run `conda env create -f environment.yml` while working in the superSTR/ root.

+Failing that, the current list of dependencies is:

+> - python =3.8.3
+>  - numpy =1.20.1
+>  - matplotlib =3.4.1
+>  - pandas =1.2.2
+>  - bashtage::arch =4.15
+>  - mpmath =1.2.1
+>  - scipy =1.6.1
+>  - statsmodels =0.12.2
+>  - tqdm =4.58.0
+>  - seaborn =0.11.1

 ## Installation via Docker

-Docker and Singularity files in this repository are provided as examples.
-All care has been taken in their preparation, but no warranty is made as to their security; you use them at your own risk; we strongly recommend using a tool like [Snyk](snyk.io) to check the security of this image prior to running it, or getting your local IT team to check.
+Docker and Singularity files in this repository are provided as examples and have not been exhaustively tested.
+All care has been taken in their preparation, but no warranty is made as to their security; you use them at your own risk; we strongly recommend using a tool like [Snyk](snyk.io) to check the security of this image prior to building and running it, or getting your local IT team to check.

+A Dockerhub image will be available once the container passes tests at Snyk; the Dockerfile is currently generating an import error on that platform as of 6/4/21.

 These files currently contain only the components required for read processing steps; you will need to install the postprocessing code as outlined above.